isomerpages/mlaw-rop/_information-for-pawnbrokers/information-for-pawnbrokers.md

 collected when the application is submitted.
 You may also proceed to paste a ‘Notification of Application’ (one in English and one in Chinese), for a period of three weeks from the date placed, at the main entrance of the proposed pawnshop premises.
-A sample copy is available at our&nbsp;<a href="https://rop.mlaw.gov.sg/files/Notification%20of%20Application_display%20and%20advertisement.docx" rel="noopener noreferrer nofollow" target="_blank">website</a>.
+A sample copy is available <a href="https://go.gov.sg/mlaw-rop-notification-application-display-advertisement" rel="noopener nofollow" target="_blank">here</a>.
 Thereafter, you will be required to send to the Registry a copy of the original Notice and photographs showing the notices pasted at the main entrance of the premises;</p>